junxit/us-congress-bills-114/metadata.md

 - 2016-04-28 — Rule H. Res.
 706 passed House.
 - 2016-04-28 — The previous question was ordered pursuant to the rule. (consideration: CR H2092)
 - 2016-05-09 — Received in the Senate.
 Read twice.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 460.
+- 2016-05-24 — Measure laid before Senate by motion. (consideration: CR S3065-3084)
+- 2016-05-24 — Message on Senate action sent to the House.
+- 2016-05-24 — Motion to proceed to consideration of measure agreed to in Senate by Voice Vote. (consideration: CR S3065)
+- 2016-05-24 — Motion to proceed to consideration of measure made in Senate. (consideration: CR S3065; text: CR S3065)
+- 2016-05-24 — Passed Senate without amendment by Yea-Nay Vote.
+56 - 41.
+Record Vote Number: 84.
+- 2016-05-24 — Passed/agreed to in Senate: Passed Senate without amendment by Yea-Nay Vote.
+56 - 41.
+Record Vote Number: 84.
+- 2016-06-07 — Presented to President.
+- 2016-06-07 — Presented to President.
+- 2016-06-08 — POSTPONED CONSIDERATION OF VETO MESSAGE - Pursuant to a previous order of the House, the Chair announced that further consideration of the veto message on H.J.
+Res.
+88 shall be postponed until the legislative day of Wednesday, June 22, 2016; and that on that legislative day, the House shall proceed to the constitutional question of reconsideration and dispose of such question without intervening motion.
+- 2016-06-08 — POSTPONED PROCEEDINGS ON VETO MESSAGE - Mr. Sessions asked unanimous consent that when a veto message on House Joint Resolution 88 is laid before the House on the legislative day of June 8, 2016, after the message is read and the objections of the President are spread at large upon the Journal, further consideration of the veto message and the joint resolution shall be postponed until the legislative day of Wednesday, June 22, 2016; and that on that legislative day, the House shall proceed to the constitutional question of reconsideration and dispose of such question without intervening motion.
+Agreed to without objection.
+- 2016-06-08 — The Chair announced that the objections of the President to H.J.Res.
+88 would be spread at large upon the Journal and the veto message would be printed as a House document (114-140).
+- 2016-06-08 — The Chair laid before the House the veto message from the President. (consideration: CR H3537-3538)
+- 2016-06-08 — Vetoed by President.
+- 2016-06-08 — Vetoed by President.
+- 2016-06-22 — DEBATE - The House proceeded with one hour of debate on the question of passage of H.J.
+Res.
+88, the objections of the President to the contrary, notwithstanding.
+- 2016-06-22 — Failed of passage in House over veto: On passage, the objections of the President to the contrary notwithstanding Failed by the Yeas and Nays: (2/3 required): 239 - 180 (Roll no. 338).
+- 2016-06-22 — Motion to refer the bill and accompanying veto message to the Committee on Education and the Workforce.
+The Chair directed the Clerk to notify the Senate of the action of the House.
+- 2016-06-22 — On passage, the objections of the President to the contrary notwithstanding Failed by the Yeas and Nays: (2/3 required): 239 - 180 (Roll no. 338).
+- 2016-06-22 — Pursuant to the order of the House of June 8, 2016, the unfinished business is the further consideration of the veto message of the President on House Joint Resolution 88. (consideration: CR H4125-4126)
+- 2016-06-22 — The Chair announced the unfinished business to be the consideration of the veto.
+- 2016-06-22 — The previous question on the motion to refer the bill and Agreed to by recorded vote: 229 - 175, 2 Present (Roll no. 337). (consideration: CR H4125)